Veysey, a Republican, was the representative for California's 43rd congressional district from 1973 to 1974.

 He was previously the representative for California's 38th congressional district (1971-1972).

-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Veysey is shown as a purple triangle. (analysis methodology)
+Veysey is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Veysey sponsored bills primarily in these issue areas:

 Private Legislation (17%) Labor and Employment (13%) Armed Forces and National Security (13%) Health (13%) Agriculture and Food (13%) Environmental Protection (11%) Government Operations and Politics (11%) Taxation (8%)

 Some of Veysey’s most recently sponsored bills include...

 - H.R.
 17253 (93rd): A bill to provide for joint action by the executive and legislative ...